Vaxuuu/Indigo-Theme/README.md

 # Latest Update - 2.7.3
 Fixed the theme after Discord fucked it without consent

-Latest "Hidden" Update (too small to make it into a new version) - themed the "stream directly to your friends" thing :)
+Latest "Hidden" Update (too small to make it into a new version) - fixed the double border issue

 # How to edit